 Mabira locally means forest, (ideally a forest – forest!) the thick and biggest tropical rain forest in central Uganda, Located on the way to Jinja, one stands a chance for a guided nature walk that not only rewards with views of different colorful birds but also mammals, primates and huge ancient trees.
 This can be your second stop on your way to or from Jinja.
 At Griffin falls in the middle of the forest is where the magic happens, the grade five zip lining that allows one fly like a bird above the tree-tops of Mabira forest, it’s an adventure of a lifetime.

 Cruise to the Source of the Nile River

 At the source of River Nile, witness a point where 30% of Nile waters come from springs while 70%flow from Lake Victoria.
 The River is arguably the longest in the world.
-Originates right in Jinja where the waters start their 3 months journey to Mediterranean Sea in Egypt.
-Take a boat to Source of the Nile point and the ride crosses into Lake Victoria and back.
-The eco-system at the source is well kept with many flowering trees, plants, and shrubs attracting a variety of birds, reptiles and butterflies.
+Originates right in Jinja where the waters start their 3 months journey to the Mediterranean Sea in Egypt.
+Take a boat to the Source of the Nile point and the ride crosses into Lake Victoria and back.
+The ecosystem at the source is well kept with many flowering trees, plants, and shrubs attracting a variety of birds, reptiles, and butterflies.